ACastMtz/Udacity-projects/CapstoneProject/README.md

 # Loan Default Prediction

-This is the **Capstone Project** from Udacity's Nanodegree *Machine Learning Engineer with Microsoft Azure Nanodegree* and its objective is to apply the acquired knowledge to build a ML model and deploy it using an external dataset (i.e. not included in the Azure environment) and in that way emulate a somewhat more realistic scenario.
+This is the **Capstone Project** from Udacity's *Machine Learning Engineer with Microsoft Azure Nanodegree* and its objective is to apply the acquired knowledge to build a ML model and deploy it using an external dataset (i.e. not included in the Azure environment) and in that way emulate a somewhat more realistic scenario.

 We will be using the **LendingClub** dataset for borrower failure risk analysis, that is, analysing the factors that contribute to increase or decrease the danger that a *loaner* may default on repaying a loan to the *lender*.
 The overall goal is to learn how real world problems can be solved, particularly in the context of risk analytics in banking and financial services, using Machine Learning.